camarokris/BambuOBSData/README.md

 You can see the data being used in action on https://twitch.tv/techdaddy

+To use this data that is output you will want to use  the streamer.bot to middle man some of the functionality.
+Not having it will break the script as the script is set to connect to streamer.bots http server for scene information to automate stream scenes.
+If you comment out all but the payload line in the sbDoAction function in BambuDataCollect.py you can run this without that functionailty.

 Make sure you have Python3 installed.
 You can check this from the command prompt by running `python3 --version` and that should return the current version you have installed.
 If you do not, you can install it from the MS Store on Windows or using your linux package manager of your choice.

 ## Installation